-We have not provided for income taxes for 2007.
 In 2005, King made an upfront cash payment of \$150.0 million to us in connection with our strategic alliance.
 We recognized as revenue for tax purposes \$3.7 million and \$146.3 million of the upfront cash payment in 2005 and 2006, respectively.
 We had taxable income for 2006 primarily due to the recognition in 2006 of the \$146.3 million of the upfront cash payment.
-We reduced our taxable income for 2006 with deductions related to a combination of our net operating losses and tax credits from prior years.
-While we continued to recognize program fee revenue in our income statement for 2007 for the recognition of the upfront cash payment, this program fee revenue is excluded from our taxable income for 2007.
+We reduced our expected tax for 2006 with deductions related to a combination of our net operating losses and tax credits from prior years.
+While we continued to recognize program fee revenue in our income statement for 2008 and 2007 for the recognition of the upfront cash payment, this program fee revenue is excluded from our taxable income for 2008 and 2007.
 This exclusion combined with other differences between our income before income taxes and our taxable income results in no taxable income for 2007 and no related provision for income taxes for 2007.
-All of our net income (loss) is domestic.
+All of our net income is domestic.